 Some of the most urgent work to be done in the autism community is to overcome the dominant cultural model based on cure and to help parents, families, professionals, and organizations make this transition.

 Here are links to all the articles in the series.
-If you like a post and would be so kind as to share it on social media or leave a comment on the page, I would deeply appreciate the sharing:
+If you like a post, please share it on social media or leave a comment on the page: